 Literature: A. Rutherston ed., Sir William Orpen, 1923, plate 5.

 William Rothenstein, Men and Memories, volume 1, 1931, pages 345-50.

 Bruce Arnold, Orpen, Mirror to an Age, 1981, pages 72-80, illustrated plate 6 (in colour).

 “Painted by Orpen (Grace Knewstub’s future husband), probably in the winter of 1899-1900.
-Grace is wearing the chiffon scarf, straw hat and the clothes, which she wore at Vattetot, Normandy in the summer of 1899 at a honeymoon party which included her recently married sister Alice and her husband William Rothenstein, Augustus John, William Orpen, Charles Conder and Herbert Everett.
+Grace is wearing the chiffon scarf, straw hat, and the clothes, which she wore at Vattetot, Normandy in the summer of 1899 at a honeymoon party that included her recently married sister Alice and her husband William Rothenstein, Augustus John, William Orpen, Charles Conder and Herbert Everett.
 Grace took some persuading before she would pose at all.
 Her elder sister, Alice, advised against it and there are references in letters from Orpen to Grace about this.
 The painting was probably done in Orpen’s basement studio at 21 Fitzroy Street which he shared with a group of artists including Augustus John.
 Although John was also in love with Grace, she married Orpen in the summer of 1901.

 London, Pyms Gallery, William Orpen, 1878-1931, Early Work, 1981.

 Christie’s, London, 13th November 1986, Sale Catalogue lot number 117.

 Portrait of Mary, Lady Gerard in a Green Dress by Sir William Orpen (1904).